 - B.A., Triple major in Mathematics, Economics and Political Science; Lakehead University, Thunder Bay, Ontario, Canada, 1978

-Eric Heikkila is Professor and Director of International Initiatives at the USC Price School of Public Policy at the University of Southern California (USC).
-His research work is both quantitative and qualitative in nature, and his scholarly writings address a wide range of topics on urban development and public policy.
+Eric Heikkila is Professor at the USC Price School of Public Policy.
+For many years he was director of the school's global initiatives.
+His research is both quantitative and qualitative in nature, and his scholarly writings address a wide range of topics on urban development and public policy.
 His books include The Economics of Planning (CUPR Press, 2000) and China from a U.S. Policy Perspective (2020).
 He has applied economic & spatial analysis, fuzzy sets, agent based modeling and a variety of statistical techniques to study urban structure.
 Other aspects of his work include a more qualitative, policy oriented approach to urban development issues, especially in the context of the Asia Pacific region.
 He has spent sabbatical leaves as a visiting scholar on separate occasions at National Taiwan University (Department of Geography), Peking University (Department of Urban and Environmental Sciences), and Chinese University of Hong Kong (Department of Geography and Resource Management).

-Dr. Heikkila’s work in the practical aspects of development and urban planning provide a solid grounding for his academic research agenda in more pragmatic concerns.
+Dr. Heikkila’s work in the practical aspects of development and urban planning provide a solid grounding for his academic research.
 Shortly after joining USC, he became founding Executive Secretary of the Pacific Rim Council on Urban Development (PRCUD), a globally based non-governmental organization that organizes regular forums in host cities throughout the Asia Pacific region.
 He has undertaken consulting work for the World Bank, USAID, UNDP and other organizations.
-As Director of International Initiatives at the USC Price School of Public Policy, Dr. Heikkila has broad responsibility for planning and coordinating the School’s global engagement, including strategic institutional partnerships with counterpart institutions abroad.
+As Director of Global Initiatives at the USC Price School of Public Policy, Dr. Heikkila was responsible for planning and coordinating the School’s global engagement, including strategic institutional partnerships with counterpart institutions abroad.